shah0516/cortexalgo-desktop/README.md

-# Execution Agent Desktop
+# CortexAlgo Desktop

 Desktop application for the Cloud-Hybrid automated trading platform.
-This app acts as the secure "Execution Agent" - the local component that receives trade directives from the cloud engine and executes them via trading APIs.
+CortexAlgo acts as the secure execution agent - the local component that receives trade directives from the cloud engine and executes them via trading APIs.

 ## Features